 I offer a confidential and professional counselling service from my private practice based near Axminster, East Devon, on the borders of both West Dorset and South Somerset.
 I offer Integrative Counselling, which means that I am trained in a range of therapeutic approaches, including humanistic, CBT and psychodynamic models and can draw on these methods to match your particular situation and goals that you wish to address.
 Rather than attempting to "fix' you, I view my role as a facilitator, enabling you, the client, to explore and discover a creative way forward to achieving your full potential

 How Counselling can Help:

-Counselling is a process which takes place within a two-way, supportive and collaborative relationship between client(s) and counsellor.
-It can help you make sense of thoughts, feelings & circumstances which may be troubling you at present, preventing you from making full use of your potential.
-Current difficulties are often rooted in the past, so counselling may involve exploring past and present relationships which may be painful and challenging.
+Counselling is a process which takes place within a two-way, supportive relationship between client and counsellor.
+It can help you make sense of thoughts, feelings & circumstances which may be troubling you at present, 'and preventing you from making full use of your potential.
+Current difficulties are often rooted in the past, so counselling invariably involves exploring past and present relationships which may be painful and challenging.
 However, by doing this in a supportive and safe way, this may increase your insight and understanding, and help you live your life in more fulfilling and hopeful ways.

-Counselling with someone who does not judge you or tell you what to do is a process enabling you to talk through and explore your thoughts and feelings in depth, in a way which is often not possible with family or friends.
+Counselling with someone who does not judge you or tell you what to do is a process that enables you to talk through and explore your thoughts and feelings in depth, in a way which is often not possible with family or friends.
 I aim to provide a safe space to facilitate this therapeutic process, and to develop an honest, trusting relationship where you feel supported and listened to, which will enable you to understand and resolve your difficulties and dilemmas.